ooseni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. This creates a script that sets the mode of the file hello the same as olleh’s mode.

-11. This creates Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+11. This creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+12. This creates a script that creates a directory called my_dir with permissions 751 in the working directory.